isomerpages/govtech-govstack/pages/stack2020-cfp.md

 <div style="font-family: Sans-Serif;font-size: 12px;color: #999;opacity: 0.5; padding-top: 5px">Powered by <a href=https://form.gov.sg style="color: #999">FormSG</a></div>

 ### **Questions?**
-Please contact us at [enquiries@govtechstack.sg](enquiries@govtechstack.sg) if you have any queries.
+Please contact us at [stack@tech.gov.sg](stack@tech.gov.sg) if you have any queries.

 ### **Content Policy**
-* By submitting your proposal for consideration, you authorise GovTech to publish, promote and disseminate the information submitted, including your name and likeness, in association with the event
+* By submitting your proposal for consideration, you authorise GovTech to publish, promote and disseminate the information submitted, including your name and likeness, in association with the event.
 * Please ensure that no confidential or proprietary material are included in submissions.
-All necessary permissions and copyrights must be obtained by the submitter
+All necessary permissions and copyrights must be obtained by the submitter.
 * GovTech reserves the right to edit proposals and presentations for length, clarity, style and other considerations
 * GovTech reserves the right to cancel a talk/lightning talk/workshop, or remove a speaker.
-* Do note that selected speakers will not be reimbursed for travel and expenses
+* Do note that selected speakers will not be reimbursed for travel and related expenses,
-* Selected speakers and/or their organisation/company will not receive speaking and/or workshop fees but will enjoy a complimentary conference pass and speaker privileges
+* Selected speakers and/or their organisation/company will not receive speaking and/or workshop fees but will enjoy a complimentary conference pass and speaker privileges.
-* Submissions received after 30 September 2019 might not be considered
+* Submissions received after 30 September 2019 might not be considered.
 * Selected speakers will be notified by 31 October 2019.

 ---

 **Highlights of STACK 2018**

-STACK 2018 was the Government Technology Agency’s (GovTech) first-ever developer conference for developers, programmers and technologists from the public and private sectors.
+STACK 2018 was the Government Technology Agency’s (GovTech) first-ever developer conference for developers, programmers and technologists from the public and private sectors held in October 2018.

-Held at Suntec Singapore Convention and Exhibition Centre from 2-3 October 2018, STACK is a platform for innovators and tech geeks to learn about, share knowledge and try out some of the latest digital products and innovations that the Singapore Government is working on.

-Top technologists from the private and public sectors spoke at STACK 2018.
-They included: Gregor Hohpe (Google Cloud), Steven Murawski (Microsoft), Richard Socher (Salesforce), Danny Burkes (Pivotal), Olivier Klein (Amazon Web Services), Kief Morris (ThoughtWorks), Chang Sau Sheong (SP Group) among others.
-GovTech also held talks and technical workshops where participants gleaned an insight into the Government’s tech platforms and products, as well as the key technologies that the public sector is banking on.

 <div class="bp-youtube">
       <iframe width="560" height="315" src="https://www.youtube.com/embed/WMU-5WASrKo" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </div>

 <br>
-**For the full programme, please click here.**
+**For the full programme, please click [here](www.govtechstack.sg/past-stackx).**